kary2003/18-Proof-of-Authority/README.md

 2. Blockchains allow the safe exchange of contracts, property, cash, etc without the need of a centralized systems like banks or governement.
 3. Blockchain allows for 100% transperancy since all clients are able to see another clients operation.

-### Permissioned and a permissionless blockchains: Which to use here at ZBank?

-  * A permissionless blockchain allows for decentralization elimintating the need for government or banks to process transactions for clients.

-  * A permissioned blockchain which will allow Zbank more control over the configuration of the network and also allows for the restriction on the consensus participants.

 ---

 # Setting up and running a PuperNet private network using `geth`